Merkoba/Meltdown/arguments.md

 >progjson

-The program to use by default when using the /progjson command
+The program to use by default when using the `progjson` command.

 Else you need to specify the program in the command.

+---

+>program

+The program to use by default when using the `progtext` or `progjson` commands.

+Else you need to specify the program in the commands.